mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h2>PyShoe Dataset Annotation & Expansion/Enlargement for Loose Learned Inertial Odometry (LLIO)</h2>
-<p align="justify">Just like in <a href="https://github.com/mtahakoroglu/gradient-boosting-based-LLIO">LLIO</a> repo, one needs the following installations to run the scripts and obtain the results shown here and in the paper.</p>
+<p align="justify">Just like in <a href="https://github.com/mtahakoroglu/gradient-boosting-based-LLIO">LLIO</a> repo, one needs the following installations to run the scripts and obtain the results shown here and in the paper.
+As a matter of fact, we are not experts in Python environment settings.
+Given scripts to setup the virtual environment <b>pyshoe</b> below have worked successfully in various Windows computers yet we are not sure about system requirements to build the virtual environment. <b>Note:</b> The name of the Anaconda virtual environment is given as <b>pyshoe</b> as the research started by examining and studying Brandon's study and public dataset PyShoe.
+After some certain point, only self-collected data (own data) is used yet the name is not changed.</p>

 <h3>Creating <b>pyshoe</b> Virtual Environment in Anaconda</h3>
 <p align="justify">After installing Anaconda, launch <b>Anaconda PowerShell</b> and then type</p>